 Save this post for later!

-How to knit i-cord selvage
+How to knit i-cord edge

-I prefer the following method, because it looks great, is quick to knit and is easy to memorize.
+I prefer the following method because it looks great, is quick to knit, and is easy to memorize.

 You will repeat the exact same steps both on the right and wrong sides of your knitting.